 |Water leaching: formation of a protective gel|

 Degraded vitrified waste packages may be exposed to the effects of water (see inset).
-The figure shows a scanning electron microscope image of a specimen of R7T7 degraded by a four-month immersion in initially pure water at a temperature of 150 C. An outer layer of "phyllosilicates" (precipitated from the solution) can be seen, together with a porous gel formed by in situ condensation; the underlying glass remains undamaged.
+The figure shows a scanning electron microscope image of a specimen of R7T7 glass degraded by a four-month water immersion at a temperature of 150 C. An outer layer of "phyllosilicates" (precipitated from the solution) can be seen, together with a porous gel formed by in situ condensation; the underlying glass remains undamaged.
 The high retaining capacity of this gel impedes dispersion of minor actinides.
-Degradation stabilises except unless the water flow is very significant, in which case the degradation process continues deeper into the glass.
+Degradation stabilises except unless the water flow is very significant.

 |CEA: "Long-term behavior of vitrified waste packages-", I. Ribet et al. (Global 2009)|